 I did some research online and found this method for baking a New York Cheesecake without a water bath.
 To ensure the cheesecake bakes gently and evenly, you start off baking it at a high temperature for just 10 minutes and then reduce the temperature in increments so that the cheesecake is baked at a very low temperature for the majority of the baking time.

 The next important step is that in order to prevent the cheesecake from forming a crack, you do not open the oven once the cheesecake is baked, and don’t touch or jiggle the cheesecake, but let it cool very gently and slowly as the oven cools.

-The strawberry sauce is divine and simple to make but the cheesecake is so amazing that it can also stand completely on its own.
+The strawberry sauce is made using frozen strawberries and it is divine yet easy to make.
+If you prefer not to make the strawberry sauce, no worries!
+This cheesecake is so amazing that it can also stand completely on its own.